Antonio-Melo/COMP-Autoanalyze/T3G19/README.txt

 As it finishes all commands, it writes the output automata (after operations) to another .dot file and displays the automata in an image, in .png format.

 ** EXECUTE:
-In order to execute this tool all that's needed is running the .jar file named COMP-Autoanalyze.
+In order to execute this tool all that's needed is running the .jar file named Autoanalyze.

 **DEALING WITH SYNTACTIC ERRORS: (Describe how the syntactic error recovery of your tool does work.
 Does it exit after the first error?)